wetret/gp-maze-solver/README.md

 * evolve &lt;populationsize&gt; &lt;numberoffitnessfunction&gt; &lt;mazenumber&gt;: runs genetic programming on the selected maze with the selected fitness function and population size and returns an agent function
 * run &lt;mazenumber&gt;: shows the selected maze while an agent tries to find the exit
 * show &lt;mazenumber&gt;: only shows the selected maze The &lt;mazenumber&gt; has to be between 1 and 6 and the &lt;numberoffitnessfunction&gt; between 1 and 3.
-The &lt;populationsize> can be any number.
+The &lt;populationsize> can be any number (1000 is recommended).

 All other options can be set in the file `Config.java`.